fmidev/nemo-fmi-devel/doc/rst/source/setup.rst

 The contents of ``MY_SRC`` directories from other idealised configurations may provide more convenient templates if they share common characteristics with your target application.

-Whatever the starting point it should not require too many changes or additional lines of code to produce routines in ``./src/OCE/USR`` that define analytically the domain, the initial state and the surface boundary conditions for your new configuration.
+Whatever the starting point, it should not require too many changes or additional lines of code to produce routines in ``./src/OCE/USR`` that define analytically the domain, the initial state and the surface boundary conditions for your new configuration.